11 CONFLICTS BETWEEN COMPANIES AND A DESIGN AGENCY

 Also an all-time classic; some clients think they are designers themselves.
 Especially in creative fields, some people tend to think they are designers and can make things look "nice", even though they have no clue about graphic design.
 This is a very strange phenomenon.
 Graphic design has nothing to do with the clients‘ sense of beauty or their favourite colours.

-Solution: Designers have to make their position clear in front of the clients and communicate their expertise.
+Solution: Design agencies have to make their position clear in front of the clients and communicate their expertise.
 It often helps to explain why things were designed in a certain way in the past, so clients see the expertise that went into a project.
-That normally makes clients understand that they are no designers themselves and let the hired designers do their job.
+That normally makes clients understand that they are no designers themselves and let the hired design agency do their job.

 # 6 "I have to charge extra for that."
-Designer X
+Design agency X

-It can happen that designers suddenly ask for extra money.
+It can happen that design agencies suddenly ask for extra money.
 This can be the case when the actual work is more than the work calculated for.

 Solution: The more precisely the project or service spectrum is described in a written agreement, the better.
 The more detailed clients know what they get, the less likely there will be misunderstandings.
 It also helps to mention the amount of feedback/correction rounds that are included in the price – and what happens if the amount of feedback rounds set are not enough.